top of page

 6. Processes

 This pillar was included in the modern version of the marketing mix due to its importance in creating the consumer experience plan.
-The company cannot have bureaucratic processes and hinder the relationship with the customer; it is necessary to be present and have clear and dynamic processes to provide the best possible consumer experience before, during, and after a sale.
+The company cannot have bureaucratic processes that hinder the relationship with the customer; it is necessary to be present and have clear and dynamic processes to provide the best possible consumer experience before, during, and after a sale.
 After all, all the processes involved from the first contact with the customer directly impact their way of thinking about the brand.
 Thinking, planning, and mapping all contact points, aiming to maintain a standard of excellence, are vital, and a tool widely used in this planning phase is the Customer Journey Mapping (or Customer Journey Mapping).

 At first, a customer's journey seems very simple.
 The company offers something, and the consumer buys.
 However, when you start to analyze in detail, taking into account all the points of contact and how to proceed in each of them, you have the exact notion of how complex this process is.
 The Customer Journey Mapping is a visual representation of all the experiences that customers have with a product, from packaging and manuals to postings on social networks.
 This helps to tell the story of a customer's experience with the brand, from original engagement to a long-term relationship.
 Mapping all the steps helps to train all those responsible and foresee solutions to possible problems, thus ensuring that no interaction has flaws.